-Anyscale, from the creators of the Ray distributed computing project, launches with $20.6M led by A16Z – TechCrunch
+Anyscale, from the creators of the Ray distributed computing project, launches with $20.6M led by a16z – TechCrunch

 Open source has become a critical building block of modern software, and today a new startup is coming out of stealth to capitalise on one of the newer frontiers in open source: using it to build and manage distributed application environments, an approach being used increasingly to handle large computing projects, such as those involving artificial intelligence or scientific or other complex calculations.

-Anyscale, a startup founded by the same team that built the Project Ray open source distributed programming framework out of UC Berkeley — Robert Nishihara, Philipp Moritz, and Ion Stoica, and Berkeley professor Michael I. Jordan — has raised $20.6 million in a Series A round of funding led by Andreessen Horowitz, with participation also from NEA, Intel Capital, Ant Financial, Amplify Partners, 11.2 Capital, and The House Fund.
+Anyscale, a startup founded by the same team that built the Project Ray open-source distributed programming framework out of UC Berkeley — Robert Nishihara, Philipp Moritz and Ion Stoica, and Berkeley professor Michael I. Jordan — has raised $20.6 million in a Series A round of funding led by Andreessen Horowitz, with participation also from NEA, Intel Capital, Ant Financial, Amplify Partners, 11.2 Capital and The House Fund.

 The company plans to use the money to build out its first commercial products — details of which are still being kept under wraps but will more generally include the ability to easily scale out a computing project from one laptop to a cluster of machines; and a group of libraries and applications to manage projects.
 These are expected to launch next year.

-“Right now we are focused on making Ray a standard fo building applications,” said Stoica in an interview.
+“Right now we are focused on making Ray a standard for building applications,” said Stoica in an interview.
 “The company will build tools and a runtime platform for Ray.
 So, if you want to run a Ray application securely and with high performance then you will use our product.”

 The funding is partly strategic: Intel is one of the big companies that has been using Ray for its own computing projects, alongside Amazon, Microsoft and Ant Financial.

-“Intel IT has been leveraging Ray to scale Python workloads with minimal code modifications,” said Moty Fania, Principal Engineer and Chief Technology Officer for Intel IT’s Enterprise and Platform Group, in a statement.
+“Intel IT has been leveraging Ray to scale Python workloads with minimal code modifications,” said Moty Fania, principal engineer and chief technology officer for Intel IT’s Enterprise and Platform Group, in a statement.
 “With the implementation into Intel’s manufacturing and testing processes, we have found that Ray helps increase the speed and scale of our hyperparameter selection techniques and auto modeling processes used for creating personalized chip tests.
 For us, this has resulted in reduced costs, additional capacity and improved quality.”

-With a impressive user list like this for the free-to-use Ray, you might ask yourself, what is the purpose of Anyscale?
+With an impressive user list like this for the free-to-use Ray, you might ask yourself, what is the purpose of Anyscale?
 As Stoica and Nishihara explained, the idea will be to create simpler and easier ways to implement Ray, to make it usable whether you’re one of the Amazons of the world, or a more modest, and possibly less tech-centric operation.

 “We see that this will be valuable mostly for companies who do not have engineering experts,” Stoica said.